Codecademy/docs/content/ai/concepts/search-algorithms/terms/depth-first-search/depth-first-search.md

   - 'paths/computer-science'
 ---

-**Depth-first search (DFS)** is a traversing algorithm for unweighted graphs.
-This is a foundational algorithm in [graph](https://www.codecademy.com/resources/docs/general/graph) theory from which many other algorithms start.
+**Depth-first search (DFS)** is a traversing algorithm for unweighted graphs.Like BFS (Breadth First Search), it is a foundational algorithm in [graph](https://www.codecademy.com/resources/docs/general/graph) theory from which many other algorithms begin.

 ## Features

-Some of the features and constraints that define the use and functionality of a depth-first search algorithm include the following:
+Some of the features and constraints that define the use and functionality of the DFS algorithm include the following:
-- Depth First Search algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.
+- DFS traverses a graph by following a given path as far as possible.Once a dead end is reached, the algorithm backtracks to explore the most recent unvisited neighbours.
+A stack is used to remember how to get the next vertex to start a search, when a dead end is found in any iteration.
-- A relatively simple algorithm for finding the shortest-path in graphs that do not have edge weights.
+- It can be a relatively simple algorithm that can be built upon for finding cycles within a graph, to conduct a topological sort of vertices, as well as a range of other useful applications.
 - It has a time complexity of **O(|V| + |E|)**, which is the sum of the vertices and edges.
 - It finds a solution but may or may not be optimal one as in BFS.
 - The difference between DFS and BFS is that DFS takes less time than BFS and finds a solution.